Previous dayApril 29, 2026Next day

 140.3 km---✓ ReviewedUSGS →

-A magnitude 2.2 seismic event took place 31 km E of Pedro Bay, Alaska on April 29, 2026 at 23:02 UTC.
+At 23:02 UTC on April 29, 2026, a magnitude 2.2 tremor occurred 31 km E of Pedro Bay, Alaska.
 The event originated approximately 140.3 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 59.836°, -153.562°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 59.836°N, -153.562°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29